Markets Struggle As Coronavirus Hammers Economies Worldwide - UrduPoint

 Markets Struggle As Coronavirus Hammers Economies Worldwide

-Asian and European stocks struggled Friday on news of rapidly-shrinking economic activity, highlighting the "devastating impact" of coronavirus on the global economy, analysts said
+World stock markets were little changed Friday after almost unremitting bad news of rapidly-shrinking economic activity, highlighting the "devastating impact" coronavirus has had on the global economy, analysts said

-London, (UrduPoint / Pakistan Point News - 31st Jul, 2020 ) :Asian and European stocks struggled Friday on news of rapidly-shrinking economic activity, highlighting the "devastating impact" of coronavirus on the global economy, analysts said.
+London, (UrduPoint / Pakistan Point News - 31st Jul, 2020 ) :World stock markets were little changed Friday after almost unremitting bad news of rapidly-shrinking economic activity, highlighting the "devastating impact" coronavirus has had on the global economy, analysts said.

-Equities in Europe aimed higher despite more grim corporate earnings, and as nations in the region unveiled the extent of historic economic devastation wrought by COVID-19.
+Markets in Europe were digesting massive double-digit falls in economic output as well as a swathe of mostly grim corporate earnings which only further highlighted the damage done by the virus.

-France's economy contracted by a record 13.8 percent in the second quarter, Spain went into recession after its gross domestic product slumped 18.5 percent, Portugal's economy contracted 14.1 percent, and Italy's GDP plunged 12.4 percent.
+France's economy contracted by a record 13.8 percent in the second quarter, Spain slumped 18.5 percent, Portugal contracted 14.1 percent and Italy shrank 12.4 percent.

-Europe as a whole was hammered by its sharpest recorded contraction in the second quarter, with GDP down 12.1 percent in the eurozone and 11.9 percent across the Union bloc.
+Europe as a whole was hammered by its sharpest recorded contraction in the second quarter, with GDP down 12.1 percent in the eurozone and 11.9 percent across the full EU.

+Gains in the techs helped provide some support but not enough to make a huge difference at the end of yet another turbulent week.

+The tech-rich Nasdaq Composite Index led the US market, adding 0.8 percent in early trade after tech giants Amazon, Alphabet, Apple and Facebook all reported better-than-expected results as the sector looks to be the big winner amid the pandemic upheaval.

 - Historic contractions - "GDP figures released today confirmed the devastating economic impact of the pandemic," noted Oxford Economics analyst Rosie Colthorpe.

-"Today's GDP figures all showed historic contractions in output, but that the pandemic has caused such massive economic damage is not a surprise."
-Historic contractions have been additionally recorded in Germany (10.1 percent), Belgium (12.2 percent), Austria (10.7 percent) and Mexico (17 percent).
+"Today's GDP figures all showed historic contractions in output but that the pandemic has caused such massive economic damage is not a surprise."
+The effect of COVID-19 on the US economy was even more marked than in Europe with a 32.

-Across the Atlantic, the Commerce Department sent shockwaves across markets with news that the US economy contracted 32.

 That was the worst US quarter since records began in the aftermath of World War II.

-The numbers added to fears about the long-running economic impact of COVID-19 and overshadowed a better-than-forecast read on Chinese factory activity that suggested the country is slowly emerging from the crisis.
+The numbers added to fears about the long-term economic impact of COVID-19 and overshadowed a better-than-forecast read on Chinese factory activity that suggested the country is slowly emerging from the crisis.

-Frankfurt stocks rebounded somewhat on Friday, having tanked 3.3 percent on Thursday after showed Germany's powerhouse economy shrank a record 10.1 percent in the second quarter.

-- 'Grim day at office' - "It was a grim day at the office for the global economy yesterday as the extent of the COVID-19 damage was laid bare," said PVM analyst Stephen Brennock.
+- 'Grim day at office' - "It was a grim day at the office for the global economy... as the extent of the COVID-19 damage was laid bare," said PVM analyst Stephen Brennock.

 "Europe's biggest economy shrunk by ... the biggest fall since 1970 and wiped out nearly a decade of German growth.